-Ontario’s Superior Country is proud to announce that Nipigon, Ontario, will soon be the location of the “Copper Thunderbird” monument and panel inspired by and dedicated to Indigenous Group of Seven Artist Norval Morrisseau.
-Influenced by his Anishinaabe Spirit Name, Copper Thunderbird, this monument will be just that, a Copper Thunderbird with various photos of Morrisseau printed within the wings and body, and an interpretive panel which will include information on the monumental artist.
+Ontario’s Superior Country is proud to announce that Nipigon, Ontario, is now home to the “Copper Thunderbird” monument and panel inspired by and dedicated to Indigenous Group of Seven Artist Norval Morrisseau.
+Influenced by his Anishinaabe Spirit Name, Copper Thunderbird, this monument is just that, a Copper themed Thunderbird with various photos of Morrisseau printed within the wings and body, and an interpretive panel which includes information on the monumental artist.

 Born John Baptist Norman Henry Morrisseau in Fort William Thunder Bay, Morrisseau spent a lot of his early childhood in Bingwi Neyaashi Anishinaabek, or, Sand Point First Nation.
 There, he spent a lot of time exploring his artistic gifts within the land he grew up on by drawing different pictures within the wet sand on different beaches.
 While exploring his artful talents, he was also learning traditions from his grandfather such as fishing and trapping.
 But, when he discovered the pictographs drawn by his ancestors on the Ochre rocks, these 100-year-old drawings would become Morrisseau’s inspiration for his influential style that became so well known.